zohairahmed007/zohairahmed007/README.md

 </p>
 <div size='20px'> Hi!
-My name is Zohair.
+My name is Dr. Zohair.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>